-- The loss of high-quality agricultural land should be avoided and or minimised by careful planning in the final layout of the proposed PV SEF facilities.
-The recommendations of the agricultural / soil assessment should be implemented. - The site for the proposed SEF should be fenced off prior to commencement of construction activities. - The footprint associated with the construction related activities (access roads, construction platforms, workshop etc.) should be minimised. - An Environmental Control Officer (ECO) should be appointed to monitor the establishment phase of the construction phase. - All areas disturbed by construction related activities, such as access roads on the site, construction platforms, workshop area etc., should be rehabilitated at the end of the construction phase. - The implementation of a rehabilitation programme should be included in the terms of reference for the contractor/s appointed.
+- The developer should meet with the owner of Ratpan 441, Mr Pretorius, to identify areas on the property that are not located on productive farmland and are potentially suitable for the development of Ratpan PV1 SEF. - The loss of high-quality agricultural land should be avoided and or minimised by careful planning in the final layout of the proposed PV SEF facilities.
+The recommendations of the agricultural / soil assessment should be implemented. - A stormwater management plan should be prepared for the proposed Hormah PV1 site. - The footprint associated with the construction related activities (access roads, construction platforms, workshop etc.) should be minimised. - An Environmental Control Officer (ECO) should be appointed to monitor the establishment phase of the construction phase. - All areas disturbed by construction related activities, such as access roads on the site, construction platforms, workshop area etc., should be rehabilitated at the end of the construction phase. - The implementation of a rehabilitation programme should be included in the terms of reference for the contractor/s appointed.
 The specifications for the rehabilitation programme should be drawn up by the Environmental Consultants appointed to manage the EIA. - The implementation of the Rehabilitation Programme should be monitored by the ECO.